angular/angular/aio/content/tutorial/toh-pt5.md

 </div>

-When you're done, users will be able to navigate the application like this:
+When you're done, users can navigate the application like this:

 <div class="lightbox">